 Taxes on imported goods are also collected by the Canada Border Services Agency (CBSA).
 The two main types of taxes imposed on imported goods are the federal Goods and Services Tax (GST) and provincial sales taxes (PST).
 The GST is a 5% tax that is applied to most goods and services purchased in Canada.
 PST is imposed by the provinces and ranges from 0% to 10%.

-After the package left the United States with the correct shipping option, shipping rate, and shipping service customs officers will calculate your customs&duty fee if any applicable duties with the tariff rate on their website apart from the shipping cost.
+After the package left the United States with the correct shipping option, shipping rate, and shipping service, customs officers calculated your customs and duty fee, if any, with the tariff rate on their website apart from the shipping cost.

 They will contact the courier company, and the courier company will reach out to you.
-In order to pay the taxes&duty fee, you might want to wait until the courier company reaches out to you.
+In order to pay the taxes and duty fee, you might want to wait until the courier company reaches out to you.
 After they reach you, you will have approximately 3–5 business days to pay the fee.

-It is stated on the Canadian Customs website that If you are an individual importing goods for personal use, you may be eligible for an exemption if the total value of your goods is less than 200 CAD.
-Certain goods are exempt from duty and/or taxes altogether, such as gifts worth less than 60 CAD, certain medical devices, sports equipment, etc. You can check the website by clicking here.
-By doing your research and knowing your options, you can save yourself a lot of money in import & customs fees when it comes to shipments to Canada from the United States.
+It is stated on the Canadian Customs website that if you are an individual importing goods for personal use, you may be eligible for an exemption if the total value of your goods is less than $200 CAD.
+Certain goods are exempt from duty and/or taxes altogether, such as gifts worth less than 60 CAD, certain medical devices, sports equipment, etc. You can check out the website by clicking here.
+By doing your research and knowing your options, you can save yourself a lot of money on import and customs fees when it comes to shipments to Canada from the United States.